 - Types of substances used

-Withdrawal symptoms from some substances might be different than others.
-“Hard” drugs like opioids or amphetamines can cause painful or even deadly withdrawal symptoms if you do not detox with the support of medical professionals.
-Some withdrawal symptoms are common regardless of what substances you use.
+Withdrawal symptoms from some substances might be different from others.
+Hard drugs like opioids or amphetamines can cause painful or deadly withdrawal symptoms.
+Hence, a medical detox is essential in this situation.

 - Irritability and outbursts of anger